Approximately 2 minutes to read

 Overall this is lovely :)

-over 2 years ago Nana said:
+almost 3 years ago Nana said:

 This really got me.
 I could feel the emotion, and it was the best feeling ever.
 Great job.
 I'll probably end up coming back to read it more than once.